 - 1. An overall Grade Point Average below minimal acceptable levels. - 2.
 One or more final course grades of "F" during a trimester/term. - 3.
 Academic dishonesty and destruction of school property. - 4.
 Excessive absenteeism (see attendance policy). - 5.
+Students subject to the "Stop Policy" regarding experiential requirements (E.g., Practicum & Embalming). - 6.
 Offensive student conduct as described elsewhere in this catalog, in the Student Handbook, or in other policies as may be promulgated.